ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/aviator/IProcedureInFormation.rst

 IProcedureInFormation
 =====================

-.. py:class:: IProcedureInFormation
+.. py:class:: ansys.stk.core.stkobjects.aviator.IProcedureInFormation

    object

    Interface used to access the options for an In Formation procedure.

-.. py:currentmodule:: ansys.stk.core.stkobjects.aviator
+.. py:currentmodule:: IProcedureInFormation

 Overview
 --------